What is Reason? What is Enlightenment?

 Why Was the Age of Enlightenment Called “the Age of Reason”?

-With the above in mind, the Age of Reason (AKA the Age of Enlightenment) is the age in which our predecessors first applied both pure reason and empiricism to usher in the modern age of science, modern politics, western governments, capitalism and modern economics, and the following Ages of industrialization and technology.
-Liberalism, republicanism, modern science, and more is all born from the use of reason in these Ages by philosophers like Smith and Locke, scientists like Newton, politicians like Thomas Jefferson, and other thinkers.
+The Age of Reason (AKA the Age of Enlightenment) is the age in which our [modern western] predecessors first applied both pure reason and empiricism to usher in the modern age of science, modern politics, western governments, capitalism and modern economics, and the Ages of Industrialization and Technology.

 The application of reason won’t always mean that we come to the same conclusions or have the same opinions on facts and theories, but it will allow us to arrive at enough mutual conclusions to facilitate understanding, healthy debate, and compromise.

-The best evidence of these truths is in the compromises and coalitions found in the American Revolution in which America’s enlightened patriots won their liberties, not just with the sword, but with debate and the pen (as evidenced by the writings of Thomas Paine, Thomas Jefferson, Alexander Hamilton, James Madison, their Constitutional compromises and Declaration of Independence, and more).
+The best evidence of these truths is in the compromises and coalitions found in the American Revolution.
+America’s enlightened patriots won their liberties, not just with the sword, but with debate and the pen.
+This is evidenced by the writings of Thomas Paine, Thomas Jefferson, Alexander Hamilton, James Madison, their Constitutional compromises and Declaration of Independence, and other documents.All About the Enlightenment The Age of Reason.
+A guide to standing on the shoulders of giants, for the sake of our world’s future.
+Liberals and conservatives naturally have different opinions, but it is within reason that anyone should be able to apply critical thinking to arrive at a reasonable common ground.